Kawa Ada: Other careers

 In parallel to his stage career, Ada has also worked in higher education administration.
 He has notably worked in the department of Student Community and Leadership Development at York University.
 As of 2019, he was working at the Student Housing and Hospitality Services at the University of British Columbia, first as a Residence Life Manager, before being promoted to Associate Director.
 As part of this position, he notably launched a podcast on leadership, titled "Are you being served?"

+In 2023 and 2024, Ada has been appointed to serve on the Renters Advisory Committee, a consultative body of the City of Vancouver tasked with advising the city council on strategic priorities relating to renters, to monitor and respond to the impacts of provincial and federal legislation affecting tenants and to advise the council on enhancing access and inclusion for renters in developing Vancouver policy and civic life.

 Ada is also a national keynote speaker on issues of diversity, inclusion and motivation.
 This work as a promoteur of values of diversity and empowerment has also influenced his approach to acting.
 When talking about the production of David French's famously Newfoundland-rooted play Salt-Water Moon with actors that were not typical Newfoundlanders, Ada explained:

 Similarly, in a group interview following the presentation of The Breadwinner at the Toronto International Film Festival, Ada stressed the political importance of the film:

 Personal life

-Ada is fluent is Dari and English, and also knows Hindi and French.
+Ada is fluent in Dari and English, and also knows Hindi and French.
 Ada identifies as queer.

 He is a Trekkie, especially fond of Star Trek: The Next Generation, and used to collect unopened Star Trek figurines.

 His goddaughter is also an actress.
 He met her at Factory Theatre, where Ada has been a mentor to younger actors, and the two of them would eventually star together in A Christmas Carol.